-In contrast to the number of computable copies and existence of a "good" copy, existence of a "bad" copy is a very recent fact that can be found in [Mel14].
-We give a proof, using our metatheorem, in §4.4.
+In contrast to the number of computable copies and existence of a "good" copy, existence of a "bad" copy is a very recent fact that can be found in [Mel].

 1.5.5.
 Archimedean ordered abelian groups.
 Using a relatively involved combinatorial argument, Goncharov, Lempp and Solomon [GLS03] showed that every computable Archimedean ordered abelian group has a computable copy with a computable base and that in the case of infinite rank it has infinitely many effectively distinct computable presentations.
-Using model-theoretic properties of $(\mathbb{R}, +, \leq)$ , we extend their results in §4.5:
+Using model-theoretic properties of $(\mathbb{R}, +, \leq)$ , we extend their results: